Snoring impacts more than half of the population and may actually be caused by what you eat.

-Hot tea has many heath benefits and may reduce snoring.
+Hot tea has many health benefits and may reduce snoring.
 However, most teas have caffeine, contrary to popular belief.
-Even green tea has caffeine, however it’s much lower when compared to black tea or other teas.
+Even green tea has caffeine, however, it’s much lower when compared to black tea or other teas.
 Pick up some decaf tea at your next stop at the grocery store or look into other herbal teas that are low-caffeine or caffeine-free.

 Hot Tea with Lemon